Correcting Inflow & Infiltration in Sanitary Sewer Systems

 Inflow & Infiltration Increases Operating Costs

-Yeah, a lot of systems have pump stations, and increased flow is going to require that pump to run more often, which is going to require more power, more wear and tear on the system, might require repair and maintenance sooner, costs increase there.
-And a lot of times that’s buried costs cause the average citizen won’t see it, but it is going to be reflected in the operating budget of the system and that operating budget has to be made up with either taxes, sewer user fees, or things like that at some point.
+Yeah, a lot of systems have pump stations, and increased flow is going to require that pump to run more often, which is going to require more power, more wear, and tear on the system, might require repair and maintenance sooner, and costs increase there.
+And a lot of times, that’s buried costs cause the average citizen won’t see it, but it is going to be reflected in the operating budget of the system, and that operating budget has to be made up with either taxes, sewer user fees, or things like that at some point.

 Determining if your System has Inflow & Infiltration Issues

-I’d add to that too, if I may, that sometimes you may have an issue and the community may not even realize it.
+I’d add to that too.
+Sometimes you may have an issue, and the community may not even realize it.
 It’s just part of how it’s always been operating.
 When you design, you design for mostly just your sanitary sewer flows but there is a factor in there for some peaking that you’re going to get, no matter how tight you build the sanitary sewer system.
 But there’s excessive peaking that can come, especially with older systems, that is beyond that design level anticipated peak flow.
-Sometimes you might notice, like Emily said, in one of those immediately tangible ways, but other times it might take a study with flow meters or other ways to measure flow during the dry season, base-level flows, and then compare that to what kind of flows happen during wet weather events to see what that peaking factor is.
+Sometimes you might notice it in one of those immediately tangible ways, but other times it might take a study with flow meters or other ways to measure flow during the dry season, base-level flows, and then compare that to what kind of flows happen during wet weather events to see what that peaking factor is.
 And there are some guidelines on what is a typical peaking factor versus what’s an excessive peaking factor that would indicate unacceptable levels of I/I.

 Identifying if your Sewer has Inflow or Infiltration

-It comes down to sometimes what the, as Emily mentioned before, the difference between what is inflow and what is infiltration part of the I/I. Sometimes with flow metering, you can divide up a system into different sections and monitor the flow during dry seasons and wet seasons and you can kind of see a correlation between those peak flow times when the flow in the sewer is elevated, whether it comes immediately after a storm event.
+It kind of comes down to, as mentioned before, the difference between what is inflow and what is infiltration part of the I/I. Sometimes with flow metering, you can divide up a system into different sections and monitor the flow during dry seasons and wet seasons and you can kind of see a correlation between those peak flow times when the flow in the sewer is elevated, whether it comes immediately after a storm event.
 So, you can overlay those graphs and that information onto a rainfall.
 And if you see a real significant peak, right after the rainfall or right with the rainfall, then there’s a good chance that that’s an inflow type impact where it’s the floor drains or sump pumps or open manholes.
-We’ve seen that in the past where there are manholes that run down through a creek drainage way and there are manhole covers that are off and the creek just goes right down directly into the sanitary sewer.
+We’ve seen that in the past where there are manholes that run down through a creek drainage way, and there are manhole covers that are off, and the creek just goes right down directly into the sanitary sewer.

-A lot of times it’s a good idea to do a comprehensive look at your I/I both to look at, do we have footing drains in a certain neighborhood, is the pipe an old pipe?
-So, is it going to have a chance of a lot of infiltration coming in the cracks, or is a new pipe that’s fairly tight?
+A lot of times, it’s a good idea to do a comprehensive look at your I/I both to look at, do we have footing drains in a certain neighborhood, is the pipe an old pipe?
+So, is it going to have a chance of a lot of infiltration coming in the cracks, or is it a new pipe that’s fairly tight?
 We’ve done studies where it’s just going to look for open manholes, things like that.
-So, a lot of times it’s going to take a comprehensive look at all these different ways to pinpoint where the issue really is and that helps go to the next step, which is how do you fix it.
+So, a lot of times, it’s going to take a comprehensive look at all these different ways to pinpoint where the issue really is, and that helps go to the next step, which is how do you fix it.

 Budgeting & Identifying Funding Options for Sanitary Sewer Rehabilitation